setmeista/Readme/README.md

 When you download and save the zip folder of the Patagonia Suggestion App, here's how to run it:

 On Your Local Machine:
-Extract the zip file to a folder on your computer
+1. Extract the zip file to a folder on your computer
-Go to the project directory in your terminal/command prompt Install Python dependencies (if you have a pyproject.toml or requirements.txt): pip install flask
+2. Go to the project directory in your terminal/command prompt
+3. Install Python dependencies (if you have a pyproject.toml or requirements.txt):
+4. pip install flask
-Run the application:
+5.Run the application:
-python main.py
+6. python main.py
-Access the app at http://localhost:8080 in your browser Back on Replit:
+7. Access the app at http://localhost:8080 in your browser Back on Replit:
 If you want to upload the project back to a new Repl: